$397,500Average Value$306Average Price per Sq Ft16Homes For Sale

 1/2

-Skiing and hiking are just a few of the area’s many recreational activities
+Skiing and hiking are among the area’s many recreational activities

 From hiking to skiing, paragliding and more nearby, “it really is just a nature lover’s paradise,” Farthing says.
 “The foliage in the fall is a big draw, you have the ski slopes in the winter, and there are several slopes that are popular tubing destinations.”
-Elk Knob State Park, just east, has miles of hiking to a summit overlooking the mountains, and Grandfather Mountain State Park, about 30 miles south, has challenging trails for advanced hikers.
+Elk Knob State Park, just east, has miles of hiking trails and a summit overlooking the mountains.
+Grandfather Mountain State Park, about 30 miles south, has challenging trails for advanced hikers.
 Sugar Mountain Resort and Beech Mountain Resort are two of several skiing and snowboarding areas nearby.
-Tater Hill, a mountain in Zionville reaching an elevation over 5,000 feet, is the location of the Tater Hill Open each year in August.
-This hang gliding and paragliding competition invites pilots to fly from the peak to checkpoints in the valley below.
+Tater Hill, a mountain in Zionville that's more than 5,000 feet tall, hosts the Tater Hill Open each August.
+This hang-gliding and paragliding competition invites pilots to fly from the peak to checkpoints in the valley below.

 The Go Nuts Enduro promotes an active lifestyle and outdoor recreation in the Sugar Mountain area.